HangingBallsack/Notes/INF226_notes.md

 ## **Trusting trust**
 - To trust a program after reading the source code *we must trust the compiler to compile correctly*
-- To trust the compiler we can read the source code, but without trusting the compiler we cannt trust the resulting executable
+- To trust the compiler we can read the source code, but without trusting the compiler we cannot trust the resulting executable
 - *Conclusion:* To trust the compiler we must trust the compiler, which is circular

 ### Compiler bootstrapping